// LIVE MARKET DATA

 Monthly Active Users

 For live-service companies like Roblox or EA, MAU is as important as revenue.
 Growing MAU means a bigger monetisation pool.
-Falling MAU is a red flag even if current revenue looks fine.

 05